DjangoCon US 2025 Recap¶

 The Art Institute of Chicago¶

 After lunch, I spent the afternoon at the Art Institute of Chicago.
-The Art Intitute is one of the world’s great art museums, renowned for its collection of Impressionist and Post-Impressionist art.
+The Art Institute is one of the world’s great art museums, renowned for its collection of Impressionist and Post-Impressionist art.

 Having looked through the museum’s collection ahead of time and noted my favorites, I saw many great works.
 For fun, I also took the Be Like Ferris Tour, featuring art works seen in Ferris Bueller’s Day Off when Ferris, Cameron, and Sloane visit the museum.